 Planting Seeds Directly

 Not all seeds need to be started under cover.
-Some can be planted directly into the ground as soon as the weather is warm and dry enough.
+Some seeds can be planted directly into the ground as soon as the weather is warm and dry enough.
 This is particularly useful if you don’t have a green house or space to start seedlings indoors.
 Here’s a link to a handy seed planting calculator that’s best on the date of the last frost in your area.
-Clever, eh?

 As with seedlings you can cover directly-sown needs with a cloche (see below) to speed up germination and growth.